Tizer

-Tizer is an orange-coloured, citrus-flavoured soft drink bottled and sold in the UK.
-The name originally comes from the original name, "Pickup's Appetiser".
-It was launched in 1924 by Fred and Tom Pickup of Birtle, Bury when it was known as "Pickup's Appetiser".
+Tizer is an orange-coloured, citrus-flavoured carbonated soft drink bottled and sold in the UK.
+It was launched in 1924 by Fred and Tom Pickup when it was known as "Pickup's Appetizer", later abbreviated to Tizer.
+The original Tizer company would produce a range of other soft drinks including Jusoda.
+The drink has been manufactured by A.G.
+Barr since 1972.